SagTheo/PP-Travels/README.md

     -start mobile first and move on to desktop

---> Make toggle buttons more obvious by adding description next to them - done --> Reorganise layout of pages for desktop versions
+--> Make toggle buttons more obvious by adding description next to them - done --> Reorganise layout of pages for desktop versions - done
+        -> fix padding and margins for each paragraph and div with picture -> fix width of pictures
+        -> hide/display divs with picture depending on screen size -> apply all of the above for each page

 Difficulties encountered: